 Parties can be found liable for a boat crash if they breached some duty they owed you as the victim.
 This can include failing to follow boating rules by boating while intoxicated, driving too fast in a “no wake zone,” or otherwise violating local boating rules and regulations.
 Alternatively, a boat operator can be found negligent if they failed to operate their boat with the proper care and skill expected of them.
 This is common in cases where inexperienced operators cause an accident with a rental boat or while driving a friend’s boat for the first time.

-What Damages Are Available in a Boat Accident Case in FL?
+What Damages Are Available in a Boat Accident Case?

 Florida law permits victims of another person’s negligence to file a lawsuit against the at-fault party (the defendant).
 When suing, you have to prove that the at-fault party was negligent by showing: